athomasoriginal/clojurescript-30/README.md

 # Content Overview

-Each repo represents a stand alone project and will contain its own README where you can go to learn more about each one.
-The first 3 projects are not JavaScript 30 exercises, but [Modern CLJS](https://github.com/magomimmo/modern-cljs).
-I recommend starting with the first 3 tutorials.
-The rest is [JavaScript 30](https://javascript30.com/).
+Each repo represents a stand alone project and will contain its own README where you can learn more about it.

 - [01-drumkit](https://github.com/tkjone/clojurescript-30/tree/master/01-drumkit)
 - [02-clock](https://github.com/tkjone/clojurescript-30/tree/master/02-clock)